davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-air-supply-jul-17-2025.md

 title: Cartooned a song I'd just as soon never hear again.
 date: 2025-07-17T00:00:00
 excerpt: It's easy to confuse one Air Supply song with another.
 They'll all stick in your ear though.
-summary: It's easy to confuse one Air Supply song with another.
-They'll all stick in your ear though.
 image: /static/img/karaoke/air-supply-jul-17-2025.jpg
 tags:
   - cartoons